leo-editor/leo-editor/README.md

 - Unit tests use a string gui, making them faster and more robust.
 - The line_numbering plugin shows line numbers in external files.
 - Improved the javascript importer.
+- Added 6 new commands.
+- Dozens of bug fixes.

 **Links**